juancwu/secrething/.github/docs/DOCUMENTATION.md

         request_id: string
 ```

-### Rename bento
+### Rename ingridient

-This route will rename a bento if it exists.
+This route will rename an ingridient if it exists.

 ```
 GET /bento/ingridient/rename HTTP/1.1